jtcond13/SAS-Programming-Notes/SAS_NotesStatistics.md

 RUN;
 ```

+- The `CLASS` statement will group observations by the specified variables and display the number of missing values for each group.

-- The options area is used list what statistics you want.
+- The options area is used to list what statistics you want.

 - `PROC UNIVARIATE` produces a set of plots and statistics to assess whether a univariate distribution is
 normal.
 This is written:

 ```
 PROC UNIVARIATE DATA=SAS-data-set <options>;
 	VAR variables;